 A: Union paid semi-annual dividends of \$0.29 and \$0.31 per share in 2003.
 Union expects that it will continue to pay at least this amount in dividends in the future, but may change that policy based on business conditions, Union's financial condition and earnings or other factors.
-In 2003, Guaranty paid cash dividends to its shareholders totaling to \$0.30 per share.
-For more dividend information on Union and Guaranty, see page .
+In 2003, Guaranty paid cash dividends to its shareholders totaling \$0.30 per share.
+For more dividend information on Union and Guaranty, see pages 36 through 38.